-- Any rights upon leaving the employment of a local education agency to work in the charter school that the local education agency may specify. - Any rights of return to employment in a local education agency after employment in the charter school as the local education agency may specify. - Any other applicable rights upon leaving employment to work in the charter school that the district determines to be reasonable and not in conflict with the law.
+- Any rights upon leaving the employment of a local education agency to work in the charter school that the local education agency may specify. - Any rights of return to employment in a local education agency after employment in the charter school as the local education agency may specify. - Any other applicable rights upon leaving employment to work in the charter school that a local education agency determines to be reasonable and not in conflict with the law.